-If we don’t know how many people are homeless in our area, we won’t be able to create and provide resources to support to them.
-That’s why Clackamas County does a Point in Time count every other year.
+Clackamas County does a Point in Time count every other year, as required by Housing and Urban Development (HUD).
 Using a team of volunteers, we explore the county on a specific day, seeking people who are unsheltered – sleeping outdoors, in camps, on the street, in vehicles or in abandoned buildings or sheds.
-We also seek to include people who are couch surfing, living in overcrowded living situations due to lack of permanent housing.
+We also seek to include people who are living on the couch of a friend or family member, or otherwise living in an overcrowded situation due to lack of permanent housing.